task-hopper/task-hopper/README.md

         env:
           default:
             ENV_VAR_A: '{{some_other_variable}}'  # need quotes because YAML will think you're trying to create a dictionary if you try to use { as the first character of a string
-          local:
+          local:  # this is the name that will be used with `hop env` as in `hop env local`
             ENV_VAR_B: 456
           autoload: local
       two:
         name: Project Two
         path: ~/projects/project-two
   All projects must be configured in the global configuration file and be listed under `projects:`.
 You must at least specify an alias, name, and path for each project in the global configuration file.
-Any other configuration, such as commands or environment variables, can be set in either the global config or a .hop file located in the path specified for the project.
+Any other configuration, such as custom commands or environment settings, can be set in either the global config or a .hop file located in the path specified for the project.

 ##### Example .hop file
     commands: